 “It can be a joystick, a wind mechanism or anything else.
-It is very, very easy to use because it is a simple extension of the chairs already available ”.
+It is very, very easy to use because it is a simple extension of the chairs already available. "

 The best technologies are always decisive, and in Jaco's case the problem was very close to its creator.
 Charles Degu's uncle, Kinova's co-founder (guess what's his name?
 Exactly, Jaco) suffered from muscular dystrophy.

 "This inspired our CEO to create something that could assist people with movement restrictions in the upper limbs," Woolverton continues.
 “This is why Jaco was born, the robotic arm.
-It was 12 years ago.
-Since then we have been working hard to improve the product more and more ”.
+He was 12 years ago.
+Since then we have been working hard to improve the product more and more ".

 Today Kinova Robotics has offices in Canada, Germany and the United States.
 His robotic arm has improved tremendously, especially in precision movements.

 “It allows people to perform everyday actions that may seem simple to so many of us.
 Think about having a drink, opening a door or putting on makeup.
 Previously, such things were completely impossible for anyone to do.
 It really does provide more independence - we've collected stories from people who are proud of what they managed to do in just a few days.
 It's moving. "